ellabellla/pink/README.md

+# WORK IN PROGRESS
 # PINK: A Toy Programming Language

 Pink is a functional stack based programming language.
 The programming language uses a stack to optionally store the result of each statement of the program.
 Each statement is made up of either a definition of a variable or an expression.
 Variables can either be defined globally, which can be accessed anywhere but only modified in the global scope, or locally in a function as a parameter to that function.
 Expressions are made up of values and operations on those values.
 A value can be anything from a function, to a variable, or to a plain number.

+Pink is currently a work in progress and contains many bugs.
+Alot of work is needed.

 ## Examples